Safely chelating children with Andy Cutler’s oral chelation protocol

 4. How do I get support for this protocol?

 Once you have obtained Andy’s books join the Yahoo Groups, which are free email support forums where you can interact with many people with similar interests.
 You will receive daily emails from other partipants and become part of an ongoing global discussion.
-Join the Recovery from Autism Yahoo group.
+Join the Fight Autism and Win Yahoo Group.
 A group for parents strictly adhering to the Cutler protocol.
 This group supports all parents chelating their children, regardless of whether they are autistic or not.

 5. How do I know chelation is working?